 - Payment method: It may be convenient, but credit-card payment is rarely accepted by photographers.
 That’s because the extra fees add up, which means income lost for wedding photographers.
 Payment requirements should be clearly stated alongside the agreed-upon pay.
 Does the photographer take check only?
 Do they accept credit card payments if the client covers the fee?

-- Rescheduling parameters: The COVID-19 pandemic forced many wedding photographers to make their rescheduling and cancellation policies clearer.
+- Rescheduling parameters: The pandemic forced many wedding photographers to make their rescheduling and cancellation policies clearer.
 “This is something no one expected, so a lot of clients are wondering if there’s leeway to reschedule or cancel their weddings,” Clarke says.
 “The contract should thoroughly include the photographer’s cancellation or rescheduling policy, such as the agreement that they can reschedule within 90 days of the wedding if something were to happen.”

 - Overtime hours: When couples and photographers sign their contract, it’s months and in some cases over a year before the actual wedding.
 Brides and grooms have no idea what the day-of schedule will look like, so it’s hard to nail down exact hours.
 That’s why most wedding photographers steer clear of “full-day coverage” within their contracts (unless it’s specified with a phrase like “up to 12 hours”).
 Make sure the contract includes how long the photographer will work, and the cost of additional hours if they need to stick around longer.